xJeneKx/unzip/README.md

 Process each zip file entry or pipe entries to another stream.

 __Important__: If you do not intend to consume an entry stream's raw data, call autodrain() to dispose of the entry's contents.
-Otherwise you risk running out of memory.
+Otherwise the stream will get stuck.

 ```javascript
 fs.createReadStream('path/to/archive.zip')